pbayer/DiscreteEventsCompanion.jl/docs/src/examples/dicegame/dicegame.md

 ## Parametrizing the model

 For further investigations we parametrize our model.
-This is not easily done in graphically oriented simulators, but we can do it with `Simulate.jl`.
+This is not easily done in graphically oriented simulators, but we can do it with `DiscreteEvents.jl`.

 As parameters we take: